 Please find information about the past EYCN Projects:

 EYCN scientific contribution Prize

 The EYCN meets once a year in the Delegates Assembly.

 13th Delegates’ Assembly

 The EYCN Board together with the young chemists section of the Italian Chemical Society (SCI – Gruppo Giovani) have the pleasure to announce that the 13th EYCN Delegates’ Assembly (DA) will take place in Torino (Italy) from 6th to 9th of May, 2018.

 You can find all the necessary information and links here.

-In April 2016 the 11th delegate assembly was held in Guimaraes, Portugal.
-The event saw representatives from 16 different European countries meet to discuss the work by young chemists from the past year.
+In April 2016 the 11th Delegates’ Assembly was held in Guimarães, Portugal.
+The event had representatives from 16 different European countries who met to discuss the work of young chemists from the past year.

 EYCN scientific contribution Prizes

 - One poster prize awarded during the 25th Anniversary of Students’ Section of Polish Chemical Society Winter Meeting in Bydgoszcz to Natalia Jurga.